jpmhouston/Batch-Clipboard-website/docs/Expanded-Menu.md

 ![Expanded Menu](img/menu-expanded.png)

-When in *batch mode*, the item to be pasted next will probably not be at the very bottom but will still be indicated by the badge "replay from here".
+When in *batch mode*, the item to be pasted next will likely not be at the very bottom but will still be indicated by the badge "replay from here".
 There will also be a separator line between this and the earlier clipboard items below it.
 (When running macOS versions before 14.0 Sonoma, this item won't get this badge but still have a separator line)